 - A broken molar is an emergency that requires immediate medical attention.
 Treatment options include root canal treatment, dental bonding, and crowns.

-- Common causes of broken molars include physical impact, biting down on hard foods, and direct injuries to the face.
+- Common causes of broken molars include physical impact, biting down on hard foods, and direct facial injuries.

 - A tooth can crack in half without causing pain if the injury has not reached the nerve of the molar, the tooth is dead, the nerve is damaged, or the tooth has undergone a root canal treatment in the past.

 Act fast to treat a broken molar tooth.
-You can use Authority Dental to find emergency dentist open 24 hours near you.
-Refer to our trustworthy service to get urgent help.
+You can use Authority Dental to find an emergency dentist that is open 24 hours a day near you.
+Contact our trusted service for urgent assistance.

 What should you do if your molar breaks in half?
-Here’s everything you need to know.
+Here is important facts you need to know.

 Common causes for teeth to break in half